M4a1x/nmr-spectrometer/workspace/README.md

 In the end, separate modules should be developed for ease of reconfiguration.
 A nice addition would be a single board, including RX/TX amplifiers, switch and filters on one standard [Eurocard 3U (100mm x 160mm x 1.6mm)](https://en.wikipedia.org/wiki/Eurocard_(printed_circuit_board)) FR4 board, so it can be rack mounted, possibly with the common [DIN 41612](https://en.wikipedia.org/wiki/DIN_41612) (~~STEbus~~, VMEbus) connector at the back end.
 See also the [ARTIQ/Sinara project](https://github.com/sinara-hw/SiLPA_HL/issues/1).

 ## Red Pitaya SDRlab 122-16 (STEMlab 122-16)
+The ADC of the RedPitaya is specified for an RF input voltage of 0.5Vpp.
+Its absolute maximum rating is 30VDC and 1Vpp RF (~4dBm).
+This has been verified by looking at the [used ADC](https://www.analog.com/media/en/technical-documentation/data-sheets/218543f.pdf) and the [RedPitaya Schematic](../../literature/instruments/Customer_Schematics_STEM122-16SDR_V1r1(Series1).PDF).
+Thus the input has to be protected from the power of the transmit cycle.

+The easiest way to do this is to use a TVS diode for clamping the input to safe levels.
+Unfortunately, this severely degrades the ADCs performance according to [this Analog Devices Application Note](../../literature/instruments/rf-samp-adc-input-protection.pdf).
+The same AN suggests using [RB851Y](https://www.mouser.com/datasheet/2/348/rb851y-209815.pdf) Schottky diodes for ADC input protection
 ### Basic Specs
 |                    |                           |
 | ------------------ | ------------------------- |